GeoscienceAustralia/ptha/propagation/SWALS/SOLVERS.md

 We also include the CLIFFS solver developed by Elena Tolkova (with the option of a dispersive term).

-# Variants of the 2D shallow water equations
+# Variants of the shallow water equations

-SWALS solves variants of the nonlinear shallow water equations with Manning (or Chezy) friction.
+SWALS solves variants of the 2D shallow water equations:

 $$ \frac{\partial \eta}{\partial t} + \nabla \cdot \mathbf{q} = 0 $$